Skip to main content

 Challenges beneath the surface

-Before additional construction could proceed, sections of Arroyo Mocho were widened and improved.
+Subsequently, sections of Arroyo Mocho were widened and improved.
 Later, the canal system was largely bypassed through the construction of a new sewer pipeline to the Bay.

-Because of these delays, some portions of Pleasanton Meadows — particularly near Manchester Street and Gulfstream Street — were not fully completed until the mid-1980s.
+Because of these delays, portions of Pleasanton Meadows — particularly near Manchester Street and Gulfstream Street — were not fully completed until the mid-1980s.

 Pleasanton Meadows today

 Today, Pleasanton Meadows remains one of Pleasanton’s most established suburban neighborhoods.
-Mature trees line streets that were once open farmland, while walking paths, cul-de-sacs, parks, and the longtime community swim club continue to shape daily life much as they did when the neighborhood first opened.
+Mature trees line streets that were once open ranchland, while walking paths, cul-de-sacs, parks, and the longtime community swim club continue to shape daily life much as they did when the neighborhood first opened.

 The neighborhood also reflects a turning point in Pleasanton’s development.
 Built during the city’s transition from agricultural town to growing suburb, Pleasanton Meadows captured many of the planning ideas that defined Tri-Valley suburban living in the late 1960s and 1970s: master-planned communities, integrated green space, architectural variety, and family-centered design.

-Related posts
+Related stories

 Comments